ELELAB/helene_bachelor_project/Expression/get_GLGC_content/README.txt

 * INTRODUCTION *
-This directory (gc_content_normalization) generates a gene annotation table for GRCh38 (hg38), containing gene length and GC-content.
+This directory (get_GLGC_content) generates a gene annotation table for GRCh38 (hg38), containing gene length and GC-content.
 This directory contains as well a copy of the orginal geneInfoHT table: oldGC_geneinfoHT.txt.

 * REQUIREMENTS *